SchabanBo/qlevar_router/README.md

 It give the child router to place it in the parent page where it needed when the route has no children it give null.
 - **onInit**: a function to do what you need before initializing the route.
-- **onDispose**: a function to do what you need before disposing the route. for example `onInit`and `onDispose` are very useful to use with Getx
+- **onDispose**: a function to do what you need before disposing the route. for example `onInit`and `onDispose` are very useful to use with Getx.

   ```dart
   QRoute(